kabuspl/trayplay/README.md

 Clone this repo or only download PKGBUILD file.
 Then in the directory containing it run `makepkg -si`.

 ## Configuration
-Config file gets saved after the first start at `/home/username/.config/instantreplay.toml` (or other directory set in $XDG_CONFIG_HOME)
+You can configure TrayPlay through its tray menu or directly with a config file which gets saved after the first start at `/home/username/.config/trayplay.toml` (or other directory set in $XDG_CONFIG_HOME)

 ```toml
 # directly passed to gpu-screen-recorder as -w option